-The Company holds a 100% beneficial interest in 11 exploration concessions and has an option agreement to earn a 100% interest in two additional concessions.
-These 13 concessions comprise the Jasperoide Project, located in the Andahuaylas-Yauri belt of Peru where several large producing copper-goldmolybdenum deposits and mines are owned by major companies, including Las Bambas (MMG), Haquira (First Quantum) and Constancia (Hudbay).
-The Jasperoide Project concessions cover a total area of 5,696 hectares and hosts a number of copper-gold skarn and porphyry targets at various stages of exploration, with drilling by previous explorers intersecting intervals of copper-gold mineralization.
+As of the date of this MD&A, the Company holds a 100% beneficial interest in 15 exploration concessions and has an option agreement to earn a 100% interest in two additional concessions.
+These 17 concessions are located in the Andahuaylas-Yauri belt of Peru proximal to Las Bambas (MMG), Haquira (First Quantum) and Constancia (Hudbay).
+The Jasperoide Project concessions cover a total area of 7,597 hectares and host a number of copper-gold skarn and porphyry targets at various stages of exploration.